 Because we will be touching on a number of techniques and subjects during our week together, the workshop should not be viewed as a course in mastery, but rather an exploration of options, analog and digital, examining the landscape both internal and external.

-(From The Unseen Peninsula)
+(“Reeds and Water” from The Unseen Peninsula)

 In a time when our society seems obsessed with the acquisition of consumer goods and the compulsive pursuit of sensual pleasure, there is a countervailing impulse within us – a yearning for meaning, for a relation to the land, for spiritual connections with the community of nature.
 These connections can be expressed to the mind by science, yet they can reach equally profound levels of meaning through the arts.
 Buelteman’s photographs are far more than images of trees or flowing waters or moving vapors in the sky.
 They are symbols of our connections with the natural world that was, after all, our first and only home.
 This is the implicit message of Robert Buelteman’s photographs.